camunda-community-hub/spring-zeebe/README.md

 operate.client.clientSecret=xxx
 ```

-Otherwise if you use same credentials across all components:
+Otherwise, if you use same credentials across all components:

 ```properties
 common.clientId=xxx